ionpdev/trades-directory/planning.md

 | **E2E Tests**  | Cypress                      |
 | **Storybook**  | Storybook                    |

-Storybook to showcase reusable components with mocked GraphQL data, making the components previewable in isolation.
+Storybook to showcase reusable components with mocked GraphQL data, making the components previewable in isolation for quick prototype requirements.

 ---